Stephen H. Grimes: Outside the law

 Grimes served as president of the Greater Bartow Chamber of Commerce in 1964.
 He has also served on the boards of the Polk Public Museum, the Bartow Memorial Hospital, the Bartow Public Library, and the Polk County Law Library.
-Grimes has also been the president of the Bartow Rotary Club, and he was the district governor of Rotary International from 1960–1961; he was a member of the Rotary Club of Tallahassee.
+Grimes has also been the president of the Bartow Rotary Club, and he was the district governor of Rotary International from 1960 to 1961; he was a member of the Rotary Club of Tallahassee.
 Grimes served on the board of trustees for Polk Community College for three years and was chair in 1970.

-Grimes was an active member of the Holy Trinity Episcopal Church in Bartow for over 30 years, and was vice counsel of the Episcopal Diocese of Central Florida from 1971–1973.
+Grimes was an active member of the Holy Trinity Episcopal Church in Bartow for over 30 years, and was vice counsel of the Episcopal Diocese of Central Florida from 1971 to 1973.

 Grimes married Faye Fulghum of Lakeland in 1951; they had four daughters (Gay, Mary June, Sue, and Sheri) and nine grandchildren.

 Grimes taught as an adjunct instructor of criminal justice at Florida Southern College.
 In 1980 he received an honorary Doctor of Laws from Stetson University.
 He died on September 10, 2021.

 He died in Tallahassee at the age of 93.